wangziqi2013/wangziqi2013.github.io/_posts/2019-11-09-easy-lock-free-indexing-in-nvm.markdown

 be compared and swapped in an atomic manner, which greatly benefits pointer-based data structures, in which a single operation typically involves changing several pointers and fields at different locations.
 Conventional lock-free programming using single word CAS must guarantee that each CAS transforms the data structure into a valid intermediate state, and that threads must "help-along" on these intermediate states to ensure progress and proper synchronization.
+Second, MWCAS unifies atomicity and persistency into the same framework.
+The descriptor-based implementation of MWCAS provides both atomicity and persistency, while in ad-hoc data structures, thread synchronization and persistence are often implemented by two distinct mechanisms.
+The third reason is that MVCAS does not rely on specialized recovery and memory reclamation procedures to work.
+The programmer can simply wrap any multi-word atomic operation with MWCAS library, and recovery is handled automically after crash.
+For memory reclamation, MWCAS implements its own epoch-based reclamation policy which delays the deallocation of memory blocks until all threads have dropped their references to the block.
+This epoch-based mechanism is integrated into MWCAS both as its internal memory reclamation policy, and also exposed to users for better code reuse.